Why did my transfer fail?

 To see the progress of your transfer, log in to the Cloudflare dashboard and select your account.
 Then, select Domain Registration > Transfer Domains to see a list of domain transfers that are in progress.
 To accelerate the process, be sure to check with your old registrar how you can approve the transfer out.

 Once successful, you will receive an email from Cloudflare and be able to manage the domain in the dashboard under Overview of that site.

 Why am I not allowed to transfer my domain?

 ICANN prohibits domain transfers within 60 days of a change to the WHOIS data or registrar of a domain.
 If you modified your contact information, transferred registrars, or registered your domain in the last 60 days, Cloudflare will be unable to process your transfer immediately.

-You can leave the domain In Progress and Cloudflare will attempt to process the transfer until the 60-day window passes.
+You can leave the domain In Progress and Cloudflare will wait until after the 60-day window passes to attempt to process the transfer.

 Why am I not able to start a transfer?

 What happens if I enter the wrong auth code?

 If I registered my domain for 10 years at another registrar, will I gain another year if I transfer it to Cloudflare?

 My domain’s registration was not extended by one year after transferring to Cloudflare